thepredictionlabllc/oradell_reports/index.md

 image: /assets/images/PANO_20180911_101726.jpg
 ---
 ## Bloom Forecast August 27 - September 3
-Algal blooms are stil likely at Detroit Lake.
+Algal blooms are still likely at Detroit Lake.
 Toxins may occur as well in the next seven days.
 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/08272019/Fig_prediction.png)
-__Probability of occurance (%) of different algal concentrations (left) and whether a toxin will be  present in the water (right) in the next week (note that the toxin predictions are still highly      experimental).__
+__Probability of occurrence (%) of different algal concentrations (left) and whether a toxin will be  present in the water (right) in the next week (note that the toxin predictions are still highly      experimental, and correspond to water at the lake before transport and treatment).__

 ## Latest lake conditions
 Water samples from the lake were analyzed last week for nutrients and algal concentrations.
 In       addition, information on the weather was collected.
 These data are presented below as a percentage   of their historical maximum.